-Currently We are hiring tree planters for the 2018 planting season.
+Currently we are hiring tree planters for our 2019 planting season.

 What is tree planting

 Tree planting in the British Columbia interior is difficult, grinding, and potentially dangerous work.
 You will be exposed to the elements, bugs, and need to maintain your motivation for most of the working day.
 You will come home from work exhausted, dirty, and sometimes wet and cold.
 It is not for everyone.
 The most successful planters tend to be those who exhibit a high degree of self motivation, work well on a team, and cope well with isolation.
 Why are we telling you this?
 Because we want to be up front with you about the demands of the job.
 If you landed on this page odds are you already know what tree planting is all about because you have done the research, or already have planting experience and are looking for a change.
 In this case we would love to hear what you have to offer!